DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

 Returning `nil` from the error, resource, or action mapper drops the event entirely; the event is not sent to Datadog.
-The value returned from the view event mapper must be not `nil` (to drop views customize your implementation of `UIKitRUMViewsPredicate`.
+The value returned from the view event mapper must not be `nil` (to drop views, customize your implementation of `UIKitRUMViewsPredicate`.
 Read more in [tracking views automatically](#automatically-track-views)).

 Depending on the event's type, only some specific properties can be modified: